-- When children with statements/EHCP transfer to Secondary School or to a Special School the Inclusion Leader and Year 6 teacher invite the SENCO of that school to meet the child in this environment and to attend any Annual Reviews.
-We pass on all the SEN profiles to the receiving school.
-If appropriate some children may make several visits to their new school with a member of support staff prior to starting. - Children with Special Educational Needs who do not have statements meet the Year 7 transition teacher of the new school.
+• When children with statements/EHCP transfer to Secondary School or to a Special School the Inclusion Leader and Year 6 teacher invite the SENCO of that school to meet the child in this

+- Children with Special Educational Needs who do not have statements meet the Year 7 transition teacher of the new school.
 The Class Teacher or Inclusion Leader will discuss the child's particular needs with this teacher.
-We pass on all the SEN profiles to the receiving school. - When a child transfers to another primary school we pass on the SEN profiles and the Inclusion Leader will speak to the teacher with responsibility for SEND at the new school.
+We pass on all the SEN profiles to the receiving school. - When a child transfers to another primary school we pass on the SEN profiles and the Inclusion Leader will speak to the teacher with responsibility for SEND at the new school